OWASP/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 * Lifecycle Security Design – 1
 * Lifecycle Security Design – 2
 * Security Testing – 1
-* Lifecycle Security Testing – 2
+* Lifecycle Security Penetration Testing – 2
-* Lifecycle Security Testing – 3
+* Lifecycle Security Penetration Testing – 3

-# Lifecycle Security Testing: LST2
+# Lifecycle Security Penetration Testing: LST2
 ### Combine the project-wide penetration testing workflow with continuous integration (CI) techniques

 ## Activities
-##### A. Expand the automated build with related pen-testing procedures
+##### A. Expand the automated build with related penetration testing procedures
 Modern software engineering suggests the usage of automated builds as part of a continuous integration mechanism.

 Here, we suppose that the current software development cycles are integrated in an automated build process, like _make_ in Linux, _Apache_ _Ant_ especially for Java or _MSBuild_ for .NET development.
 Open source build automation tools like Apache Maven, Jenkins, CircleCI or Travis CI help the team to build and launch the system on a local machine using only a single command.

-We take this approach one step further by adding various test cases described in LS-Testing 1 to the automated build scripts.
+We take this approach one step further by adding various test cases described in LST-1 to the automated build scripts.
 For a first shot, it will be infeasible to target highly project or hardware independent test cases.
 Rather, try to establish automated test cases that cover all attack patterns and related paths for a specific environment.
 Later, a switch to more independent solutions.
-The goal of this feature is to combine the ongoing software development of critical systems with highly integrated penetration security testing automation on the local machines of penetration testers.
+The goal of this feature is to combine the ongoing software development of critical systems with highly integrated penetration security testing automation on the local machines (including all relevant hardware and software) of penetration testers.
 Therefore, the project team should seek the adaptation of test-driven development (TDD) for security related test cases.

 ##### B. Establish a continuous integration mechanism of the automated build into the project’s version management
 Following up the last activity about the automated security test cases in the automated build routine, the team can expand this approach with continuous integration (CI) techniques.